History of College football in Timeline

 November 25, 1911: First Homecoming Football Game

-On November 25, 1911, Kansas played at Missouri in what is considered the first homecoming football game.
-The game was "broadcast" via telegraph to fans in Lawrence, Kansas, and ended in a 3-3 tie.
+On November 25, 1911, Kansas played at Missouri in the first homecoming football game.
+The game was "broadcast" play-by-play over telegraph and ended in a 3-3 tie.

 1912: Touchdowns Raised to Six Points

-In 1912, the scoring rules in college football changed, raising the value of touchdowns to six points.
+In 1912, the scoring rules for college football changed: touchdowns were raised to six points.

-In 1913, Knute Rockne and Gus Dorais of Notre Dame used the forward pass to defeat Army 35-13, establishing Notre Dame as a national power.
+In 1913, Knute Rockne and Gus Dorais of Notre Dame defeated Army 35-13 using the forward pass, establishing the school as a national power.

 In 1915, California returned to American football, citing rule changes, student and supporter desire, interest in playing East Coast and Midwest schools, and a patriotic desire to play an "American" game.